syncfusion-content/uwp-docs/uwp/Docking/Nested-DockingManager.md

 ---
 layout: post
-title: Nested Docking functionalities of Syncfusion SfDockingManager control for UWP
+title: Nested DockingManager in UWP Docking control | Syncfusion
-description: Learn how to form the Nested DockingManager
+description: Learn here all about Nested DockingManager support in Syncfusion UWP Docking (SfDockingManager) control and more.
 platform: uwp
 control: SfDockingManager
 documentation: ug
 ---

-# Nested DockingManager
+# Nested DockingManager in UWP Docking (SfDockingManager)

 `SfDockingManager` provides the Nested DockingManager support, that allows to add `SfDockingManager` as a child window to another `SfDockingManager`.